Integrated NCD-humanitarian response – Jordan

 The project will support activities within three main areas anchored in national health system planning and humanitarian response actions concerning health.

-- 40,000 people at risk of NCDs reached through awareness activities
+- 70,079 people at risk of NCDs or otherwise were reached through community health committees, youth networks, and household-level support.

 Project information